LLM in Elder Law and Estate Planning

-Full-time LLM students take 12 academic credits in each semester and complete the program in just two semesters.
-This requires students to register for 6 two-credit courses in the first semester and 4 two-credit courses plus the four- credit capstone course in the second semester.
+As a full-time student, you will take 12 academic credits in each semester and complete the program in just two semesters.
+This requires students to register for 6 two-credit courses in the first semester and 4 two-credit courses plus the four-credit capstone course in the second semester.
 Full-time students should expect to be in class on classes on Mondays, Tuesdays, and Wednesdays from 6:00 pm to 9:50 pm (eastern time).